What Is The Subconscious Mind?

 Have you ever tried to master a new musical instrument?

-All these automatic movements are guided by one of the most powerful inner forces which drives human behavior – the subconscious mind.
+All these automatic movements are guided by one of the most powerful inner forces which drives human behavior – the subconscious mind (also commonly referred to as the nonconscious mind).

 Subconscious Mind: Where Does It Hide?